fwisard/odobenix/README.md

       -s SPEED    speed in wpm (5-100) (default: 18) -c CAT      focus on only one category (rst,name)

-Default values (and your name, age, rig) may be changed by editing the configuration section at the top of the file.
+Default values (and your name, age, rig) may be changed by editing the configuration file ('odobenixrc')

 # The future
-* Configuration through configuration file
+* Configuration through configuration file only
 * system-wide install
 * GUI ?